Gabriella439/slides/modevar/modevar.md

   … due to the standard evolution process

-* All of the tooling resides within a monorepo!
+* Almost all of the tooling resides within a monorepo!

 # Monorepo